sunfarm/macos-setup/README.md

 ### Open iTerm

-Run the following command to pull down this repo into `~/config/`
+Run the following command to pull down this repo into `~/config/` and move into that directory

 `git clone git@github.com:sunfarm/macos-setup.git ~/config && cd ~/config`